mubiyao/python-learner-guide/Code/READme.md

 # Codes Examples for Beginners.

-These are just some examples of codes that beginners can follow.
+These are just some examples of codes that beginners in python coding can follow.

 ## Beginners steps to take.